kasperhartwich/quickdns/README.md

 ### Testing
 To test, you need to specify email and password for a account at QuickDNS as environment variables.
-You can do so by setting the variables in bash when running phpunit:
+You can do so by setting the variables in phpunit.xml file.

-`QUICKDNS_EMAIL=email@quickdns.dk QUICKDNS_PASSWORD=your-password vendor/bin/phpunit`

-Notice: You will need a template called `test-template` and a group called `test-group` on you're account for the tests to succeed.
+You also need to create the template and group `test-template` and `test-group` on your account.

 ### License
 Licensed under MIT License.